-Dr. Giacomo Vivanti is an Associate Professor in the Early Detection and Intervention research program at the A.J.
+Dr. Giacomo Vivanti is an Associate Professor and the leader of the Early Detection and Intervention research program at the A.J.
 Drexel Autism Institute.

 His career as a scientist is driven by a key commitment to understand and address the social learning difficulties observed in young children with autism.
 This focus reflects his life experience of growing up with two brothers diagnosed with autism, as well as his diverse clinical and research training.
 This has included a PhD in Cognitive Science at the University of Siena, Italy, a postdoctoral fellowship in the Autism Research Postdoctoral Training Program at the University of California Davis MIND Institute, and a Research Fellow position at the La Trobe University Olga Tennison Autism Research Center in Melbourne, Australia.